armanmamyan/copcopine/README.md

 # copcopine

-# Be sure to have latest recommended version of node and nmp(yarn)
+# Be sure to have latest recommended version of node and npm(yarn)
   - npm install --global gulp-cli
   - cd project-directory
   - npm install